CDFS Bachelor of Science Program

 Students transferring from other institutions must apply in advance with the WVU Office of Admissions and Records (304-293-2124) to determine which courses taken at other institutions will be given full credit at WVU.
 Students transferring from within the institution, must take their records to Anita Garten in CEHS Student Advising, (710F Allen Hall, 304-293-2137) for assessment.

-Have questions?
-Fill out the CDFS contact form online
+*Have questions?
+Fill out the CDFS Undergraduate Program Inquiry Form online